-During the year ended December 31, 2021, one major donor's contributions represented approximately 39% of SAFE Project's total revenue.
-As of December 31, 2021, SAFE Project has contributions receivable from another donor, which represented 32% of the contributions receivable.
+During the year ended December 31, 2022, approximately 81% of SAFE Project's total support and revenue was received from two donors.
+During the year ended December 31, 2021, approximately 39% of total support and revenue was received from one donor.
+As of December 31, 2022 and 2021, 39% and 32% of contributions and grants receivable were due from one donor, respectively.
 SAFE Project relies on the support of donors to ensure the continuing operations of the organization.
-Any significant reduction in contributions may impact SAFE Project's ability to carry out its program and other activities.
+Any significant reduction in contributions and grants may impact SAFE Project's ability to conduct its programs.